AmyLau3653/CS100_Software_Construction_Final_Project/README.md

 The RPG we are making consists of a map generated in the form of a square (where there is an odd square number of rooms on the map).
 This game will primarily feature a 2 player mode in which there are 2 win conditions: the first one to reach the escape room (designated as the middle of the map for now) wins, or the first to bring the other player's hp to 0 wins.
 However, other modes (like single-player modes) are also being considered further down the development line.
 There's will potentially be some RNG (random luck) elements involved as well, and a movement count for each player.
 Each player has a set HP and Atk value and will be determined by whichever type of player class the user chooses.

  > ## Phase II
- > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
- > * Create an "Epic" (note) for each feature.
-Place these epics in the `Product Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` column (aka Sprint Backlog).
- >   * These cards should represent roughly 7 days worth of development time for your team.
-Then, once the sprint is over you should be repeating these steps to plan a new sprint, taking you until your second scrum meeting with the reader in phase III.
- > * Schedule two check-ins using Calendly.
-Both time slots should be during your lab on week 6.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members
 ## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))

 ### Navigation Diagram
 ![Escape the Square Maze Navi Diagram](https://github.com/cs100/final-project-buong001-alau030-byu064-imcke003/assets/139507850/f635950d-bf57-4ed4-a821-a2621daeb330)